lazaratan/lazaratan.github.io/_pages/research.md

 # <span class="lab-name-accent">Machine Learning</span>

-Our work in generative models focuses on developing novel approaches to model complex and high-dimensional dsitributions from data.
+Our work in machine learning focuses on developing novel approaches to model complex and high-dimensional systems from data.

 #### Key Areas:
 - **Generative Modeling**: Flow matching, diffusion models, generative flow networks (GFlowNets), and more